 - 1. Recognize the Prince William County Service Authority and the Virginia-American Water Company as the primary providers of water facilities within the County. - 2.
-Continue private sector financing-in coordination with the Prince William County Service Authority-of all capital costs associated with the expansion of water facilities necessary to serve new development. - 3.
-Monitor the total capacity needs of the area served by the Fairfax County Water Authority and the City of Manassas, in order to ensure a sufficient water supply to meet projected demands within Prince William County.
+Continue private sector financing in coordination with the Prince William County Service Authority of all capital costs associated with the expansion of water facilities necessary to serve new development. - 3.
+Continue to monitor the total capacity needs of areas supplied by the Fairfax Water Authority and the City of Manassas, in order to ensure a sufficient water supply to meet projected demands within Prince William County. - 4.
+Continue to support the Occoquan Monitoring Laboratory, the Northern Virginia Planning District Commission's technical studies, and the multi-jurisdictional Occoquan watershed program.
+Obtain annual reports for presentation to the Board of County Supervisors.